LNW-80: LNW Research

-LNW Research started by making third party extensions for the Tandy TRS-80 model 1 market.
-They started in 1979 or 1980 with a System Extension, a D.I.Y. kit replacement of the Tandy Expansion Interface.
-The LNW80 appeared at the end of 1980.
-Later came the LNDoubler, a high quality double density adapter in 1981.
-1983 saw the LNW II, an upgrade of the LNW80 capable of running CP/M and the LNW Team, which included an Intel 8088 board for MS-DOS compatibility.
-The company folded due to bankruptcy in 1984.
+LNW Research started by making third party extensions for the Tandy TRS-80 Model I market.
+They started in 1979 with the LNW System Expansion, a D.I.Y. kit that competed with the TRS-80 Expansion Interface.
+The LNW-80 appeared at the end of 1980.
+Later, in 1981, came the LNDoubler, an adapter enbabling the use of double-density disks.
+1983 saw the LNW-80 Model 2, an upgraded model of the LNW-80 which was natively capable of running (and shipped with) CP/M. Finally, in 1984, the company introduced the LNW Team, which provided a slot for an optional Intel 8088 board for MS-DOS compatibility.
+The company folded due to bankruptcy later in 1984.